Martin Dickinson

 now in fading pencil.

-Martin Dickinson is the author of three collections of poems, My Concept of Time (Finishing Line Press, 2014), Life List Notes (Sligo Creek Press, 2021) and, together with Maryland poet, Nancy Allinson, What a Windstorm Teaches (Sligo Creek Press, 2019).
-Dickinson’s poetry explores the illusion of solidity in our changing world as well as the otherwise unmapped country of gusts and storms within us and without us.
-He was poet of the month for May, 2015 for the on- line journal Blue Heron Review.
-His poems appear in California Quarterly, The Innisfree Poetry Journal, the Russian language weekly, Kontinent (in Russian translation) and in numerous print and on-line journals.
-Dickinson lives in Friendship Heights, Washington, D.C.
+Martin Dickinson is the author of four poetry collections: I Am That Road (Beltway Editions, forthcoming, 2025), Life List Notes (Sligo Creek, 2021), together with his wife, poet Nancy Allinson, What a Windstorm Teaches (Sligo Creek, 2019) and My Concept of Time (Finishing Line, 2014).
+He was poet of the month for May 2015 for the online journal Blue Heron Review.
+Dickinson’s poems have appeared in Beltway Poetry Quarterly, California Quarterly, Innisfree Poetry Quarterly, and the Russian language weekly Kontinent (in translation) and several other print and online journals.
+He and Nancy live in Friendship Heights, Washington, D.C.